-In the retail space, TerryWhite Chemmart is one of Australia’s largest retail pharmacy chains with around 500 pharmacies located across the country.
+In the retail space, TerryWhite Chemmart (part of EBOS group) is one of Australia’s largest retail pharmacy chains with around 500 pharmacies located across the country.
 A recent survey showed that this chain ranked the highest in terms of customer satisfaction for chemists and pharmacies in the country.
-Other major companies included in the survey were Guardian Pharmacy, Chemist Warehouse, and Priceline Pharmacy.
-In Australia, most of the revenue for pharmacies were derived from prescription medicine sales, driven by the increase in PBS revenue.
-For discount pharmacies, however, most of their revenue was generated from general retail sales from products such as toiletries and cosmetics.
+Other major companies included in the survey were major retail pharmacies Guardian Pharmacy, Chemist Warehouse, and Priceline Pharmacy.

 The Australian pharmaceutical and biotechnology industry has attracted substantial foreign investment, but despite exports amounting to well over two billion Australian dollars annually, Australia remains a net importer of pharmaceutical goods, importing around four times as much as it exports.
 The industry is also supported by government investment in the Pharmaceutical Benefits Scheme (PBS), which subsidizes prescription medicines for Australian residents.
 The scheme is embedded in the country’s health care system and makes PBS listed medicines affordable to those who require them.
 This is likely to be a significant contribution to prescription medications accounting for the largest revenue share of pharmacies in Australia.